texjporg/cjk-gs-support/README.md

 `````
   -o, --output DIR      specifies the base output dir, if not provided,
-                        the Resource directory of an installed GhostScript
+                        the Resource directory of an installed Ghostscript
                         is searched and used.
   -f, --fontdef FILE    specify alternate set of font definitions, if not
                         given, the built-in set is used